• Skip to primary navigation

 These delicious and filling protein balls taste like a peanut butter oatmeal cookie, but have 4.4 grams of protein in each 100 calorie ball!

-If you’re a big fan of protein balls like I am and just can’t get enough balls, there are tons of great recipes out there.
-Davida at The Healthy Maven and Lee over at Fit Foodie Finds straight up kill it when it comes to balls.
-So many great recipes on those girls’ sites!
-Check them out.
-These protein balls are a foodie fad worth following.
+If you’re a big fan of protein balls like I am and just can’t get enough balls, there are tons of great recipes out there!
+They’re just a great healthy snack to have on hand.

 Oatmeal Cookie Protein Balls